Nathaniel Lowe: Texas Rangers

-2022

-On June 15, 2022, Lowe became the first major leaguer to strike out in two immaculate innings in one game versus the Houston Astros.
+On June 15, 2022, Lowe became the first player to strike out in two immaculate innings in one game versus the Houston Astros.
 It was also the first occurrence in major league history of more than one immaculate inning thrown on the same date.
 The first was hurled in the second inning by starter Luis Garcia and the second in the seventh inning by reliever Phil Maton.